Who should not use cryotherapy?

 Vascular Conditions

-Those with pre-existing vascular conditions may fall into the high-risk category for cryotherapy treatment.
+Those with pre-existing vascular conditions fall into the high-risk category for cryotherapy treatment.
 Extreme cold can induce vasoconstriction, which narrows your blood vessels, which can then increase your blood pressure.
-Adverse effects of cryotherapy could be higher for those suffering from high blood pressure or vascular conditions.
-Cryotherapy may exacerbate pre-existing hypertension as well.
+Cryotherapy risks are higher for those suffering from high blood pressure or vascular conditions.

 Skin-related Health Issues